lordofhunger/rods-wallpapers/README.md

 ### ✒️ Credits

 I don’t own these artworks.
 If you’re the artist (or know them), feel free to reach out and I’ll gladly credit or remove it.
+Many of these were found on my old system so I don't always exactly know where I got them.

 ---